PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Accelerating Pointer Traversals on a Node

-\paragraphb{Memory access pipeline} The memory access pipeline is responsible for loading data from the onboard DRAM to the \code{data} register vector in the workspace, at the beginning of each iteration.
-Before it can do so, however, it must perform (i) address translation to translate virtual addresses to physical addresses, and (ii) memory protection based on the access permissions of the page being accessed.
-Similar to prior work~\cite{mind, range}, \name employs range-based address translation instead of fixed-size page table entries that leverage TCAM to reduce on-chip storage usage and improve scalability.
-After the completion of memory access, the memory access pipeline generates a signal to the scheduler (\S\ref{ssec:scheduler}).
+\paragraphc{Memory pipeline:} Each memory pipeline loads data from the attached DRAM to the corresponding workspace assigned by the scheduler at the start of each iteration.
+This involves (i) address translation and (ii) memory protection based on page access permissions.
+We realize range-based address translations (simulated in prior work~\cite{range}) in our real-world implementation using TCAM to reduce on-chip storage usage.

+Once a memory access is complete, the memory pipeline signals the scheduler to continue the iterator execution or terminate it if there is a translation or protection failure.

-\paragraphb{Logic pipeline} The logic pipeline runs \name ISA instructions other than \code{LOAD}/\code{STORE} to determine the \code{cur\_ptr} value for the next iteration, or, to end the iterator execution if the termination condition has been met.
+\paragraphc{Logic pipeline:} Each logic pipeline runs \name ISA instructions other than \code{LOAD}/\code{STORE} to determine the \code{cur\_ptr} value for the next iteration or, to determine if the termination condition has been met.
 Our logic pipeline comprises an ALU to execute the standard arithmetic and logic instructions, as well as modules to support register manipulation, branching, and the specialized \code{RETURN} instruction execution (Table~\ref{tab:isa}).
-During the execution of a particular iterator, the logic pipeline performs its corresponding instructions with direct reads and updates to its workspace registers.
-An iteration's computation can end in one of two possible ways: (i) the \code{cur\_ptr} has been updated to the next pointer and the \code{NEXT\_ITER} instruction is reached, or, (ii) the pointer traversal is complete, and the \code{RETURN} instruction is reached.
-In either case, the logic pipeline notifies the scheduler, which takes the appropriate action (\S\ref{ssec:scheduler}).
+During a particular iterator's execution, the logic pipeline performs its corresponding instructions with direct reads and updates to its dedicated workspace registers.
+An iteration's logic can end in one of two possible ways: (i) the \code{cur\_ptr} has been updated to the next pointer, and the \code{NEXT\_ITER} instruction is reached, or (ii) the pointer traversal is complete, and the \code{RETURN} instruction is reached.
+In either case, the logic pipeline notifies the scheduler with the appropriate signal.